Taranjeet05/Taranjeet05/README.md

-# 💫 About Me:
-Hi, I’m Taranjeet 👋  <br>A Full-Stack Developer who loves solving problems with code.  <br>💼 Currently open to job opportunities in full-stack development.  <br>⚡ Skilled in React, Next.js, Express, and MongoDB.  <br>🌱 Future Plans: Keep improving my skills, learn new technologies, and contribute to open-source.  <br>
+## 💫 Hi 👋, I'm Taranjeet
+A Full-Stack Developer who enjoys creating meaningful and practical web applications.
+💼 Currently open to job opportunities in full-stack development.
+⚡ Skilled in React, Next.js, Express, and MongoDB.
+🌱 Always seeking to grow, learn new technologies, and contribute to open-source projects.

+📫 Email Me 👉 ✉️ taranjeetsinghtanu2@gmail.com For Collaboration, Projects, or Learning Together.

+---

+💻 I believe in learning by doing — writing code, solving challenges, and building projects is how I grow as a developer.
+🌟 Each project is an opportunity to improve, explore, and understand things more deeply.
+🎯 I enjoy the process of coding itself, staying curious, and approaching problems thoughtfully.
+✨ My goal is to create applications that are both useful and a reflection of continuous learning.